matheusccouto/palpite/README.md

 # Palpiteiro
 Recommendation app for the brazilian fantasy soccer game Cartola FC.

-Vist the app at [palpiteiro.herokuapp.com](https://palpiteiro.herokuapp.com/)
+Vist the app at [streamlit share](https://share.streamlit.io/matheusccouto/palpiteiro/main/app.py)

 ## About
 Palpiteiro (Guesser in English) uses a machine learning predictive algorithms and a